 - 1 inch ginger crushed or finely chopped

 - 6-8 curry leaves or 2 kaffir lime leaves

 - 1 teaspoon salt

 - 1/2 teaspoon turmeric powder

 - 1/2 teaspoon cayenne powder : adjust to your spice level

 - 2 tablespoons chopped cilantro

-Rinse and soak lentils in hot water while you prepare tempering.
+Rinse and soak lentils in tap water while you prepare tempering.
 Turn Instant Pot on SAUTE.
 Wait 30 seconds for it to heat up.
 Add oil, asafoetida (heeng) and mustard seeds, wait for them to sizzle.
 Add chopped onion, curry leaves and a green chili.
 Sauté for 30-45 seconds, till the onion turns pink.
 Remove the onion mix in a bowl.

 Add ginger-garlic paste and sauté for 30 seconds.
 Add diced tomato and sauté for another 30 seconds.
 Add salt and all dry spices and sauté for 30 seconds.
-Add strained lentils, 2 cups water and stir well.
+Add rinsed and strained lentils, 2 cups water and stir well.
 Close the lid.
 Set vent to SEALING.
-Hit MANUAL for 4 minutes.
-(If you prefer a mushy texture, set the time to 6-7 minutes)
+Hit MANUAL for 6 minutes.
+(If you prefer a mushy texture, set the time to 8 minutes)

-Wait for NPR (natural pressure release).
-Open the lid after the pin drops.
+Wait for NPR 10 (natural pressure release).
+Release pressure manually, and open the lid after the pin drops.
 Add the tempering and the chopped cilantro and stir.
 Enjoy warm!